 Applied Subjects are more practical in nature and even though they have a communication component their demands are not as rigorous as for General Subjects.
-Four units are studied across Year 11 and 12 with units 3 and 4, studied in year 12, contributing towards the final awarding of a subject result A-E (no numerical number is awarded for Applied Subjects).
+Four Units are studied across Year 11 and 12 with Units 3 and 4, studied in Year 12, contributing towards the final awarding of a subject result A-E (no numerical number is awarded for Applied Subjects).
 All Applied Subjects use internal assessment to arrive at a level of achievement.
-The same processes of endorsement and confirmation are used in applied subjects as for General subjects.
-In 'Essential English' and 'Essential Mathematics' all students in the state will sit the same assessment item in unit 4.
+In 'Essential English' and 'Essential Mathematics' all students in the state will sit one common piece of assessment as part of their suite of assessment tasks.
 Whilst this is an internal assessment item it has been designed and written by the QCAA.